Improved Group Robustness via Classifier Retraining on Independent Splits: Experimental Details

-We note that the highly reduced sample size poses new challenge and makes it harder to simply reuse the default parameters.
-Hence, we tune the learning rate (across $\{10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}\}$), $\ell_2$ regularization (across $\{0, 10^{-4}, 10^{-2}\}$) and the batch size (details below) for CROIS to work with the smaller amount of examples.
-We also perform model selection via the training accuracy instead of an independently split. \begin{itemize}[leftmargin=*] \item \textbf{The use of group-labels and model selection:} Since the amount of examples for classifier retraining is now significantly reduced, it might be wasteful to further split our available group-labels for validation.
-Instead, we use all the available group-labels for robust classifier retraining and perform model selection in the second phase via the \textit{train worst-group accuracy}.
-The low capacity linear layer allows us to avoid overfitting when performing model selection this way.
-The feature extractor from the first phase is selected via the best average accuracy on the full group-unlabeled validation set. \item \textbf{Smaller batch size:} Since GDRO requires group-balanced sampling, a batch size greater than the number of examples in a certain group would cause duplicate sampling of the minority-group examples in the same step, artificially increasing the weight for that group.
-We further tune for batch sizes across a grid of powers of $2$ less than the smallest group or the default batch size (e.g. we search across $\{4, 8, 16\}$ if the size of the smallest group is $17$). \item \textbf{Regularization:} When using so little data, overfitting can become a bigger problem, even when just training a low-capacity linear classifier.
-Hence, we tune for $\ell_2$ regularization. \end{itemize}
+Following the setup in Section \ref{sec:val-only} and the setup as in \cite{liu2021jtt,nam2022ssa}, we further reduce the validation set to only a small fraction, $5\%$, $10\%$, and $20\%$.
+We investigate CROIS's performance in this very few group-labels setting across CelebA and Waterbird in Section \ref{sec:val-only}.
+We note that the highly reduced sample size poses a new challenge and makes it harder to simply reuse the default parameters. \begin{itemize}[leftmargin=*] \item \textbf{Tuning $\ell_2$ regularization:} When using so little data, overfitting can become a bigger problem, even when just training a low-capacity linear classifier.
+Hence, we tune for higher values for $\ell_2$ regularization across $\{10^{-4}, 10^{-2}, 1, 10\}$. \item \textbf{Tuning learning rate:} We also tune the learning rate across $\{10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}\}$ instead of simply reusing default parameters. \item \textbf{The use of group labels and model selection:} Since the number of examples for classifier retraining is now significantly reduced, it might be wasteful to further split our available group labels for validation.
+Instead, we use all the available group labels for robust classifier retraining and perform model selection in the second phase via the \textit{train worst-group accuracy}.
+The low capacity linear layer and higher $\ell_2$ regularization allow us to avoid overfitting when performing model selection this way.
+The feature extractor from the first phase is selected via the best average accuracy on the full group-unlabeled validation set. \item \textbf{Smaller batch size:} Since group DRO requires group-balanced sampling, a batch size greater than the number of examples in a certain group would cause duplicate sampling of the minority-group examples in the same step, artificially increasing the weight for that group.
+We further tune for batch sizes across a grid of powers of $2$ less than the smallest group or the default batch size (e.g. we search across $\{4, 8, 16\}$ if the size of the smallest group is $17$). \end{itemize}